Signs a Dog Is Not Enjoying Petting and Is About to Bite

 - The dog has puppies

-- The dog belongs to a breed that is by nature aloof (even though no generalizations can be made).
+- It belongs to a breed that is by nature aloof (even though no generalizations can be made).

 - The dog is manifesting obvious cues of withdrawing from your touch, (ie moving away, shrinking, hiding between owner's legs)